adriantich/DnoisE/README.md

 the skew abundance ratio divided by beta(d) is the lowest (ratio_distance criterion).
 These criteria are short-named r, d, and r_d criteria.

+### __WHAT'S NEW?__
+#### __In version 1.0.2__
+- In the later version the entropy correction was disabled due to a problem when reading the parameters.
+- Now abundance filtering is possible using the *-d* parameter.
+- We have changed the Levenshtein module in order to make the installation easy but no difference in results have been found.
+- Now the binary is produced by the nuitka software which takes more time but retrieves less errors.
+- We have modified the info.csv output file to retrieve more information when running with entropy correction.
+- If the User wants to change the correction formula, this can be done in an easiest way.
+- The Entropy computation now is easier to use.

 ### __INSTALLING DnoisE__

 DnoisE depends on the following software: